 Willow felt scared, much, much too late.
 "Tell me, little one, will you come to tea?
 Miss Edith is lonely, there's no one home.
 Don't you worry, I won't eat you.
 The pixies say you're too sad, the tears you refuse to shed might make you salty.
 Ugh, salt."
 Drusilla asked, before beggining to waltz to a tune that only she heard.

 Surprisingly enough, Willow actually contemplated the proposal.
 Perhaps it was because she was the first person since Oz left to not treat her as though she were fragile and might break at a touch.
 More probably though, given her luck, she'd fallen under her thrall, just as Kendra had before being slaughtered.
 And, despite that morbid thought, she accepted.

 With an ecstatic clap and a joyful smile, Drusilla seized Willow's arm and lead her inside.
-(Willow shied away from the touch, but the vampiress was too strong and too quick to be denied.)
-In a flash, she was upstairs being dragged into a dark, dusty room, primarily taken up with the raised ring on the floor.
+(Willow shied away from the touch, but the vampire was too strong and too quick to be denied.)
+In a flash, she was upstairs being dragged into a dark, dusty room, primarily taken up with an ornate structure, a ring of some kind, on the floor.
 The light was poor, but she could see symbols unlike any she'd seen before - and after helping Giles research for years, she had seen a lot.
 She'd love to research this, she'd always preferred that aspect of Scooby work than the actually Slaying...

 Her musings were interrupted when Drusilla said, quite lucidly "Already, the thought of Oz leaves your head.
 When left behind, one soon finds ways to fill in the empty space."
 She spoke sadly, as though through experience.
 Willow, suddenly feeling the peculiar need to comfort the other woman, gave her a quick smile.
 Drusilla's answering smile was like the sun coming up (or some similar, more vampire-friendly simile).
 "Will you stay for tea?"